The Face of Populism: Examining Differences in Facial Emotional Expressions of Political Leaders Using Machine Learning: Data Method

-We processed each video in the sample by extracting 300 frames uniformly distributed over the length of the video, which were the basis for our main analysis.
+Each video in the sample was processed by extracting 300 frames uniformly distributed over the length of the video, which were the basis for our main analysis.
 To improve the robustness of the overall approach, we also included an alternative frame processing approach in the supplementary material, based on processing every 50th frame of the video.
 Given that the majority of the YouTube videos have 24--30 frames per second, this is equivalent to selecting a frame every 1.67--2.00 seconds, which is a reasonable time window if we expect to capture potential changes in facial expression.
 The average number of frames per video extracted using this approach was 273.03, which makes the resulting time-series of emotion scores comparable in length with the first approach.

 For each selected frame of every video in the sample the following procedure is applied.
-First, face detection is applied to the extract frames using a multi-task cascaded framework based on convolutional neural networks (CNN) \citep{zhang2016Joint}.
-This framework is suitable for detecting faces in videos because it performs simultaneous face detection and alignment, which is important as we cannot expect that political leaders will be looking straight at the camera in each extracted video frame.
-This approach was shown to have a 95\% true positive rate and up to 85.1\% precision for face detection in easy data sets containing well-lit frontal face images.
-In our approach, the minimum required size for a face to be detected in the frame of the video was 50x50 pixels, which is larger than the input size of images in the training data.
-This ensures that small faces in the background of the video (e.g. the audience) are not detected.
-We therefore suppose this face-detecting task to be easier than what the CNN is trained for, since the faces of the leaders are comparatively large relative to the size of the frame.
-After face detection was applied to all frames, there were videos in which multiple faces were detected throughout the frame.
-These videos were manually checked to confirm which of the detected faces corresponds to the selected political leader.
+First, face detection is applied to the extract frames using a three-stage cascaded CNN architecture with default parameters (scale factor: 0.709, minimum face size: 40 pixels, thresholds: [0.6, 0.7, 0.7] for the three detection stages) \citep{zhang2016JointFaceDetection2016}.
+This approach is particularly suitable for detecting faces in videos because it performs simultaneous face detection and alignment, which is important as we cannot expect that political leaders will be looking straight at the camera in each extracted video frame.
+After face detection was applied to all frames, there were videos in which multiple faces were detected throughout the frame (when a second face appeared in >5\% of frames).
+These videos were manually checked to confirm which of the detected faces corresponds to the selected political leader, and in some cases, specific frame ranges were specified to use only portions with consistent face detection.